 The Undue Subdivision of Land Prevention Act of October 1885 had prevented the subdivision and subsequent sale of land into house blocks smaller than 16 perches.
 Thus Mrs. Dyne's could not further subdivide her 15.5 perch block of land but there was nothing from preventing from having two houses side by side placed on the same small block.
 The two rental houses were built by 1889 and were given separate addresses - 22 and 24 Cricket Street.
-It is possible that one of the two residences moved onto 24 Cricket Street to form a single dwelling was Rowland's small 1870s cottage that had been next-door at 22 Cricket Street.
-The first tenant of 22 Cricket Street was mason Charles Fluke.
-Local legend has it that 22 Cricket Street was the home of a dray master but this is actually Donaldson's Residence (now Brisbane City Aussie Way Backpackers Hostel) at 34 Cricket Street.
-Low-income tenants lived at 22 Cricket Street - widows, a labourer, a miner, a fruiter and railway workers.
+The first tenant of 24 Cricket Street was labourer John Jackson.

 Anna Dyne held onto her dual houses until the 1890s Depression.
+During the 1890s, she derived no rental income from the hybrid house at 24 Cricket Street as it remained vacant.
 An Order of Foreclosure registered by the Queensland Supreme Court on 31 August 1896, seized her property.
 It was soon sold.
 Brisbane spinster Maria Bealby bought the property on 14 September and then transferred it to Gorge Orr on 10 November 1896.
 It remained with the Orr Family until 16 June 1930 when it passed to spinster Hilda Oswald.
 She held the title until her death on 17 June 1972.
 Until 1997, it had a quick succession of 10 different owners, reflecting Petrie Terrace's then status as a run-down, inner-city suburb offering cheap rental accommodation.
-Until 2003, 22 and 24 Cricket Street had a parallel history of ownership.
-The current owners are investors from New South Wales.
+Until 2003, 24 and 22 Cricket Street had a parallel history of ownership.
+The current owner is an investors from Canberra.

-In 1989, the Brisbane History Group identified the houses at 22 and 24 Cricket Street as having heritage significance when they were included as Stop No.39 in its publication The Ups and Downs of Petrie Terrace Walk/Drive Heritage Tour.
+In 1989, the Brisbane History Group identified the houses at 24 and 22 Cricket Street as having heritage significance when they were included as Stop No.39 in its publication The Ups and Downs of Petrie Terrace Walk/Drive Heritage Tour.